JettTech/Github-Resume/README.md

 ### **[CMS Construction.Co](https://github.com/JettTech/cmsConstructionCart)**
 - Sole Developer.

 - Full Stack Content Management System (CMS) application that simulates an online retail experience for a constrution company's adminstrators and clients.
-Allows users to shop inventory, select and add items to their cart, modify items in their cart, and utlimately purchase their items through the Paypal API.
+Provides administrators with options to modify inventory and web-page display, and allows users to shop inventory, select and add items to their cart, modify items in their cart, and utlimately purchase their items through the Paypal API.

 - App built with JavaScript, MongoDB, Mongoose, Express.js, Node.js, HTML5/CSS3, Bootstrap, Passport API, and Paypal API.